 Hill Farm, Noak Hill.

-All these photographs were taken in the early 80s the first shows Robert Watt the then owner approaching on the left.
+These five photographs were taken in the early 80s.
+The first shows Robert Watt the then owner approaching on the left.
 He was the son of Matthew Watt who bought the farm in the 1919 auction.
 Robert Watt died in the 1990s.
 His daughter now owns the farm.

 Robert Watt's cowman George Kerr with Juman the bull and sisters Angela and Louise Bell.
 Apx 1968 outside St Thomas's Church.
 The Kerrs and the Bells lived next door to each other at Hill Farm cottages.
 Angela Bell's father also worked for Robert Watt.
 Thanks to Angela Beecham, nee Bell for the photos.